 “A 20-year-old pre-med student can write an op-ed and get a call from his senator,” says Garrett Wilkinson, a junior at Kansas State University.
 “That’s astounding.”
-Garrett was a Real Change Fellow in 2015 and went on to start a RESULTS group on his college campus.
+Garrett was a RESULTS Fellow in 2015 and went on to start a RESULTS group on his college campus.
 “If everyone took a little time to write a letter and make a phone call, we wouldn’t need to complain so much about what’s happening in Congress.”

 Lindsay first met with Rep. George Holding’s office in North Carolina in 2014.
 She and other members of RESULTS Raleigh were persistent in calling, emailing, and meeting with him and his staff.
 They were thrilled when he signed on as a cosponsor for the Reach Act, legislation aimed at ending maternal and child deaths around the world.
 “Personal connections make things meaningful.”

 “I have had the privilege of witnessing how the social safety net has benefited individuals in my own family.
 When politicians threatened these programs in the past, I thought nothing could be done.
 Through RESULTS, I realized that there is always something that can and NEEDS to be done.”
 Tade is an advocate with RESULTS Chicago.

 “RESULTS has inspired me to push beyond my preconceived notions about our elected officials.
 I have met so many passionate individuals who are working together to end poverty in their communities and around the world.”
 Shams is a former RESULTS Fellow.